brucefan1983/GPUMD/developers/readme.md

   * `phonon`: The module for doing phonon calculations.
   * `minimize`: The module for doing energy minimization.
   * `mc`: The module for doing hybrid Monte Carlo and molecular dynamics (MCMD) simulations.
-* `utilities`: The module containing some common utilities used in many of other modules.
+* `utilities`: The module containing some common utilities used in many of the other modules.

 ## Units